-- 1. Management of screen menus commands - 2.
+- 1. Management of screen menuscommands - 2.
 Introduction to drawing entities - 3.
 Co-ordinate systems: Cartesian, polar and relative coordinates - 4.
 Drawing limits, units of measurement and scale - 5.
-Layering: organizing and maintaining the integrity of drawings - 6.
-Design of prototype drawings as templates. - 7.
+Layering: organizing and maintaining the integrity ofdrawings - 6.
+Design of prototype drawings astemplates. - 7.
 Editing/modifying drawing entities: selection of objects, object snap modes, editing commands, - 8.
 Dimensioning: use of annotations, dimension types, properties and placement, adding text to drawing

-Micro Projects /Assignments:
+1. Micro Projects /Assignments:

-- 1. Completing the views Identification and drawing of missing lines in the projection of objects - 2.
-Missing views using two views to draw the projection of the object in the third view, primarily restricting to Elevation, Plan and Profile views - 3.
+- 2. Completing the views Identification and drawing of missing lines in the projection of objects - 3.
+Missing views using two views to draw the projection of the object in the thirdview, primarily restricting to Elevation, Plan and Profile views - 4.
 Projects related to orthographic and isometric projections

 - a.
 Using wax blocks or soap bars to develop three dimensional object from given orthographic projections - b.
 Using wax blocks or soap bars to develop three dimensional object, section it and color the section - c.
-Use of AUTOCAD as a complementary tool for drawing the projections of the objects created in (1) and (2). - 4.
-Develop the lateral surface of different objects involving individual or a combination of solids like Prism, Cone, Pyramid, Cylinder, Sphere etc. - 5.
-To draw the detailed and assembly drawings of simple engineering objects/systems with due sectioning (where ever required) along with bill of materials. - e.g. Rivet joints, simple bearing, wooden joints, Two plates connected with nut and bolt etc.
+Use of AUTOCAD as a complementary tool for drawing the projections of the objects created in (1) and (2). - 5.
+Develop the lateral surface of different objects involving individual or a combination of solids like Prism, Cone, Pyramid, Cylinder, Sphere, etc - 6.
+To draw the detailed and assembly drawings of simple engineering objects/systems with due sectioning (where ever required) along with bill of materials.e.g.
+Rivet joints, simple bearing, wooden joints, Two plates connected with nut and bolt etc.

-- 1. creatively comprehend geometrical details of common engineering objects - 2. draw dimensioned orthographic and isometric projections of simple engineering objects - 3. draw sectional views of simple engineering objects. - 4. interpret the meaning and intent of toleranced dimensions and geometric tolerance symbolism - 5. create and edit dimensioned drawings of simple engineering objects using AutoCAD - 6. organize drawing objects using layers and setting up of templates in AutoCAD
+- 1. creatively comprehend geometrical details of common engineering objects - 2. draw dimensioned orthographic and isometric projections of simple engineering objects. - 3. interpret the meaning and intent of toleranced dimensions and geometric tolerance symbolism; - 4. create the engineering drawings for simple engineering objects using AutoCAD - 5. manage screen menus and commands using AutoCAD - 6. operate data entry modes and define drawings geometrically in terms of Cartesian, polar and relative coordinates inAutoCAD - 7. create and edit drawings making selections of objects, discriminating by layering and using entities, object snap modes, editing commands, angles and displacements using AutoCAD